pyLiveNodes/LiveNodes/docs/concepts/ipc.md

 From the docs: https://docs.python.org/3/library/multiprocessing.html#multiprocessing.connection.Connection.recv_bytes_into

 Changed in version 3.3: Connection objects themselves can now be transferred between processes using Connection.send() and Connection.recv().

+## Shared Memory
+- Might be awesome, but requires knowlegde about the data to be send as well as the required size (?)
+- Might lend itself more to bridges than to node-view coms (on that note: it might be worth considering the same coms process for node-view as node-node -> allows for visualization of nodes on a different pc -> not sure if that is a good idea tho... pro: vis from another pc, same performance improvements as in bridges; con: no way to drop vis requests if overflowing, lag in interaction from vis to actual node-running code; confusion if at somepoint two uis on different pcs)